 - make sure a report is written, especially if you decline medical care at the airport;

-- get the name of the employee who wrote the report.
+- get the name of the employee who wrote the report and the report number.

 If the airline or airport is at fault for your injury, they are not interested in protecting your rights.
 If you have a significant injury, you should speak with an experienced aviation attorney before you sign any document from an airline or airport.

-is a former U.S. Navy pilot with twenty years of aviation and legal experience.
-John has represented seriously injured passengers against the biggest airlines with proven results for his clients.
+John Gagliano is an aviation lawyer and former U.S. Navy pilot with twenty years of aviation and legal experience.
+John has represented aviation clients against the biggest airlines and manufacturers with proven results.